-key responsible persons As defined in the Company's Fit & Proper Policy. other material risk takers refers to an officer who is not a member of senior management of a financial institution and who- (a) can materially commit or control significant amounts of the financial institution's resources or whose actions are likely to have a significant impact on its risk profile; or (b) is among the most highly remunerated officers in the financial institution; remuneration Includes salary and benefits of any kind key senior officers Refer to the listing maintained by HR for defined roles.
+key responsible persons As defined in the Company's Fit & Proper Policy. other material risk takers refers to an officer who is not a member of senior management of a financial institution and who- (a) can materially commit or control significant amounts of the financial institution's resources or whose actions are likely to have a significant impact on its risk profile; or (b) is among the most highly remunerated officers in the financial institution; remuneration Includes salary and benefits of any kind senior management Senior officers determined by the Chief Executive Officer from time to time.